v6d-io/v6d/docs/notes/divein.rst

 The partitions of a distributed data are stored distributedly in corresponding vineyard instances of the cluster.
 Only the client on the same machine can access the data partition.
-In case to access a remote partition, data migration APIs of vineyard can be invoked to trigger migration process, but not for instant accessment.
+In case to access a remote partition, data migration APIs of vineyard can be invoked to trigger migration process, but not for instant accessing.